Explosively pumped flux compression generator

-An explosively pumped flux compression generator (EPFCG) is a device used to generate a high-power electromagnetic pulse by compressing magnetic flux using high explosive.
+An explosively pumped flux compression generator (EPFCG) is a device used to generate a high-power electromagnetic pulse by compressing magnetic flux using high explosives.

-An EPFCG only ever generates a single pulse as the device is physically destroyed during operation.
+EPFCGs are physically destroyed during operation, making them single-use.
 They require a starting current pulse to operate, usually supplied by capacitors.

 Explosively pumped flux compression generators are used to create ultrahigh magnetic fields in physics and materials science research and extremely intense pulses of electric current for pulsed power applications.
 They are being investigated as power sources for electronic warfare devices known as transient electromagnetic devices that generate an electromagnetic pulse without the costs, side effects, or enormous range of a nuclear electromagnetic pulse device.

 The first work on these generators was conducted by the VNIIEF center for nuclear research in Sarov in the Soviet Union at the beginning of the 1950s followed by Los Alamos National Laboratory in the United States.

 History

 At the start of the 1950s, the need for very short and powerful electrical pulses became evident to Soviet scientists conducting nuclear fusion research.
 The Marx generator, which stores energy in capacitors, was the only device capable at the time of producing such high power pulses.
 The prohibitive cost of the capacitors required to obtain the desired power motivated the search for a more economical device.
 The first magneto-explosive generators, which followed from the ideas of Andrei Sakharov, were designed to fill this role.